Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 ### Surface

-- The clickable logo and navigation bar is consistently located on each page, allowing an intuitive user experience
+- The navigation bar, search bar,  is consistently located on each page, allowing an intuitive user experience
 - The images shown on the site, reflects the Katwijk community, which images in itself will draw the community members in as they would be curious about the happenings in their
   direct environment
 - The layout has been kept very clean and simple as the site is aimed at absolutely all persons within the Katwijk community, young and old, from all backgrounds